-Document the category of approval and approval period in ARIA and in the approval letter to the Investigator.
+The reviewer shall document the category of approval and approval period in the IRB e-system and in the approval letter to the Investigator.

 D. Continuing Review.

-For continuing review of research to qualify for review by the expedited procedure, the Reviewer must determine:
+1. Research initially approved under the 1991 Common Rule and not transitioned to the 2018 Common Rule qualifies for review by the expedited procedure only if the Reviewer determines:

-1. The research falls into one or more regulatory categories that allow continuing review using the expedited procedure.

-2. The current or proposed consent document is accurate and complete.

-3. If any review reveals significant new findings that may relate to a subject's willingness to continue participation, the IRB must determine the process to provide that information to the subjects.

-4. Whether verification from sources other than the Investigator is needed to ensure that no material changes have occurred since previous review by the IRB.
-See IRB Policy 7.4 for examples of studies that may warrant outside verification.

-5. Whether the research requires review more often than annually.

-Document the category of approval and approval period in ARIA and the approval letter to the Investigator.

-E. Modifications to previously approved research.
+- a.
+The research falls into one or more regulatory categories allowing continuing review using expedited procedures. - b.
+The current or proposed consent document is accurate and complete. - c.
+If any review reveals significant new findings that may relate to a subject's willingness to continue participation, the IRB must determine the process to provide that information to the subjects. - d.
+Whether verification from sources other than the Investigator is needed to ensure that no material changes have occurred since previous review by the IRB.
+See IRB Policy 7.4 for examples of studies that may warrant outside verification. - e.
+Whether the research requires review more often than annually. - 2.
+The reviewer should document the category of approval and approval period in the IRB e-system and the approval letter to the Investigator. - 3.
+Continuing review is not required for research that either transitioned to the 2018 Common Rule after initial approval under the 1991 Common Rule; was initially approved either under the 2018 Common Rule or under Equivalent Protections using Flexible IRB Review Procedures; or qualifies for exempt status review.
+See IRB policies 7.6, Continuing Review; 7.14, Equivalent Protections using Flexible IRB Review Procedures; and 7.3, Exempt Categories of Research. - 4.
+All research subject to FDA oversight must undergo continuing review at least annually. - E. Modifications to previously approved research.
 Modifications to previously approved research may only be reviewed by the expedited procedure when the change is a Minor Modification.
-The reviewer must determine that the proposed modification represents a Minor Modification.

-F. Responses to Minor Revisions Required.
+The reviewer must determine that the proposed modification represents a Minor Modification. - F. Responses to Minor Revisions Required.
 Responses to Minor Revisions Required may be reviewed by the expedited procedure.
 IRB Policy 9.1 defines Minor Revisions.

+REFERENCES 21 CFR 56.109(f)

+45 CFR 46.110

+AAHRPP Element II.2.F